Geometric Thermoelectric Pump: Energy Harvesting beyond Seebeck and Pyroelectric Effects

-which is also seen as the result from integrating Eq.~(\ref{eq:It}) within one period: $Q=\int_{0}^{2T_p}dt I_{sc}(t)$.
-Clearly, the full exact solution in the small $T_p$ limit coincides with the fast switch result and in the large $T_p$ limit it reduces to the Pancharatnam-like topological-phase contribution Eq.~(\ref{eq:topophase}).
-As shown in Fig.~\ref{fig3}, the topological-phase contribution in the slow switching gives the upper limit of the thermal-electric conversion per period by the-third-way.
+As shown in Fig.~\ref{fig3}, the topological-phase contribution in the slow switching gives the upper limit of the thermal-electric conversion per period by the GTEP effect.
 Intuitively, $Q$ is proportional to $f_A-f_B$ that is in turn proportional to $T_A-T_B$, i.e., large temperature fluctuations produce more electricity.
 Moreover, Eq.~(\ref{eq:fullQ}) shows $Q$ is proportional to $\Gamma^L_A\Gamma^R_B-\Gamma^L_B\Gamma^R_A$.
-This indicates that the larger asymmetric coupling change $\Gamma^L_A/\Gamma^R_A\neq\Gamma^L_B/\Gamma^R_B$, the larger the electric generation.
-The largest asymmetry could be achieved by letting $\Gamma^R_A=0$ in one half period, and $\Gamma^L_B=0$ in the other half period, see Fig.~\ref{fig3}, which corresponds to the anti-phase transfer: in ensemble A the electron transfers from the left lead to the central system that decouples with the right lead; in ensemble B, the central system decouples with the left lead and the electron transfers from the central part to the right lead.
-This picture also coincides with the largest rectification shown in Fig.~\ref{fig2}B. If one prefers also the large average current per period $Q/(2T_p)$, it is better to further choose $T_p$ near the boundary between fast and slow switch regimes, which is around ${(\ln10)}/{K_u}$.
+This indicates that the larger asymmetric coupling variation $\Gamma^L_A/\Gamma^R_A\neq\Gamma^L_B/\Gamma^R_B$, the larger the electric generation.
+The largest asymmetry could be achieved by letting $\Gamma^R_A=0$ in the first half period, and $\Gamma^L_B=0$ in the second half period, see Fig.~\ref{fig3}, which corresponds to the anti-phase transfer: in ensemble $A$ the electron transfers from the left lead to the central system that decouples with the right lead (with probability $f_A$); in ensemble $B$, the central system decouples with the left lead and the electron transfers from the central part to the right lead (with probability $f_B$).
+As such, the geometric thermo-electric pumped charge is $Q=f_A-f_B$ at slow switch limit, which will be half-quantized as $Q=1/2$ when temperature fluctuation is large ($f_A\approx1/2$ at high temperature and $f_B=0$ at low temperature).
+This picture also coincides with the largest rectification shown in Fig.~\ref{fig2}B and is sketched in Fig.~\ref{fig2}C. Qualitatively similar effect has also been demonstrated in temporally-driven macroscopic thermal diffusion both theoretically and experimentally~\cite{GHP2}.